TryItOnline/tiosetup/README.md

 - `bootstrap` - this is the script that needs to be run to start the setup process
 - `run-scripts` - a utility script that executes all scripts in a specified directory, such as `stage`, `languages`.
-- `setup-main` - script that is called at the end of `bootstrap`.
-It's a separate script for historical reasons and will be merged into bootstrap script in future.

 ## Configuring Linode